apolloclark/painite/README.md

 # Painite

+This install will create the Gauntlt gem from source, and run it using the natively installed ruby 2.3.3 in Kali Linux.

 Painite is a combination of Kali Linux + Gauntlt, in a Docker Container, for use in a Jenkins pipeline, for Continuous Integration and Continuous Deployment pipeline security scanning.